yangk95/Team-3/README.md

 - Reserve and book parking spots
 - Manage their account including payment method
 - Report violation
-- Get Help guide (instruction on how to use appliocation)
+- Get Help guide (instruction on how to use application)

 ## Getting Started